simon-ritchie/apysc/docstring_markdowns/apysc/_event/mouse_event.md

 **[Parameters]**

 - `this`: VariableNameInterface
-  - Instance that listening event (e.g., Sprite).
+  - An instance of a listening event (e.g., Sprite).

 <hr>